 Overview of Yapton Parish

-To contact the Clerk of the Council, Andrew Gardiner, please click on the following email link: mailto:email@example.com or telephone 01243 859141.
-Office hours open to the public in Yapton Village Hall is on most Mondays, Wednesdays and Thursdays from 9.30am to 12.30pm.
+To contact the Clerk of the Council, Andrew Gardiner, please click on the following email link: mailto:firstname.lastname@example.org or telephone 01243 859141.
+Office hours - the Clerk is currently working from home - available on most Mondays, Wednesdays and Fridays from 9.30am to 12.30pm.
 At other times telephone calls and messages will be acknowledged and dealt with as soon as practicable.